novaenext/ipipeline/README.md

 # ipipeline

-A micro framework to flexibly build and execute pipelines from different domains.
+A micro framework for building and executing pipelines from different domains.

 ## Features

-- **Simplicity:** high-level classes with a simple interface that can be used to perform complex tasks.
+- **Simplicity:** high-level interfaces that can be used to perform complex tasks.

-- **Flexibility:** freedom to build the relationships of the pipeline nodes and change the states of a given node at runtime if necessary.
+- **Flexibility:** freedom to build the pipeline according to the requirements of the problem.

-- **Scalability:** execution of the pipeline nodes through concurrency or parallelism as dependencies between them are resolved (coming soon).
+- **Scalability:** pipeline execution through concurrency or parallelism (coming soon).

 ## Installation

-ipipeline is installed from the Python Package Index (PyPI) via the command:
+ipipeline is installed from the Python Package Index (PyPI).

 ```shell
 pip install ipipeline